benburrill/halt_is_defeat/README.rst

 Defeat functions (prefixed by ``!``) can cause defeat.
 They may call other defeat functions, just as you can in a ``try`` block.
-However, ``preempt`` can only be used directly within ``try`` blocks, not defeat functions, as it would otherwise break modularity in confusing ways.
+However, ``preempt`` can only be used directly within ``try`` blocks, not defeat functions, as it would break modularity.

 Ordinary functions (no prefix) cannot call either you functions or defeat functions, but may be called from anywhere.